section-engineering-education/engineering-education/fiber-optic-communication.md

     alt: fiber-optic
 ---

-When comparing fiber optic cable to other mediums, fiber optic cables have a much lighter weight, a smaller diameter, and the ability to avoid corrosion and rust due to a non-metallic construction.
+When comparing fiber optic cables to other mediums, fiber optic cables have a much lighter weight, a smaller diameter, and the ability to avoid corrosion and rust due to a non-metallic construction.
 These characteristics place fiber optics at the top of the list for communications in today’s world.

 <!--more-->
 The world we live in runs on the ability to communicate and send information rapidly from one place to another.
 Without a medium to send data back and forth, the power of many technologies would be useless.
 One of the most powerful technologies for communication today is fiber optics.